openhwgroup/cv32e40p/docs/source/corev_hw_loop.rst

 When an ebreak or an ecall instruction is used in an application, special care should be given for those instruction handlers in case they are placed as the last instruction of an HWLoop.
 Those handlers should manage MEPC and lpcountX CSRs updates because an hw loop early-exit could happen if not done.

-At the end of the handlers after restoring the context/CSRs, a piece of smart code should be added (by order of piority):
+At the end of the handlers after restoring the context/CSRs, a piece of smart code should be added with following highest to lowest order of priority:

-1. if MEPC = "lpend0 - 4" and lpcount0 >= 2 then MPEC should be set to lpstart0; if MEPC = "lpend0 - 4" and lpcount0 >= 1 then it should be decremented by 1.
+1. if MEPC = lpend0 - 4 and lpcount0 > 1 then MPEC should be set to lpstart0 and lpcount0 should be decremented by 1,
+2. else if MEPC = lpend0 - 4 and lpcount0 = 1 then MPEC should be incremented by 4 and lpcount0 should be decremented by 1,
-2. if MEPC = "lpend1 - 4" and lpcount1 >= 2 then MPEC should be set to lpstart1; if MEPC = "lpend1 - 4" and lpcount1 >= 1 then it should be decremented by 1.
+3. else if MEPC = lpend1 - 4 and lpcount1 > 1 then MPEC should be set to lpstart1 and lpcount1 should be decremented by 1,
+4. else if MEPC = lpend1 - 4 and lpcount1 = 1 then MPEC should be incremented by 4 and lpcount1 should be decremented by 1,
-3. if (lpstart0 <= MEPC < lpend0 - 4) or (lpstart1 <= MEPC < lpend1 - 4) then MPEC should be incremented by 4.
+5. else if (lpstart0 <= MEPC < lpend0 - 4) or (lpstart1 <= MEPC < lpend1 - 4) then MPEC should be incremented by 4,
-4. if instruction at MEPC location is either ecall or ebreak then MPEC should be incremented by 4.
+6. else if instruction at MEPC location is either ecall or ebreak then MPEC should be incremented by 4,
-5. if instruction at MEPC location location is c.ebreak then MPEC should be incremented by 2.
+7. else if instruction at MEPC location location is c.ebreak then MPEC should be incremented by 2.

 The 2 last cases are the standard ones when ebreak/ecall are not inside an HWLopp.